corda/corda/docs/source/design/confidential-identities/design.md

 Three sets of flows will be added:

-1. `RequestNewKey` where a `Party` and an optional externalId `UUID` are specified as parameters.
+1. `RequestKeyFlow` where a `Party` and an optional externalId `UUID` are specified as parameters.
+An optional `PublicKey` parameter may be provided if we we wish to store a mapping between a known `PublicKey` and the `Party`.
 The `Party` is then asked to generate a new key pair, then map the public key to it's own `Party` object.
 This mapping will then be stored locally and shared with the requesting node, which then verifies and stores the mapping.
-2. `GenerateAndShareNewKey` which implements the above but in reverse.
+2. `ShareKeyFlow` which implements the above but in reverse.
 This flow requests a new key pair and key to `Party` mapping, stores the mapping then shares it with the specified `Party`s.
 3. `SyncKeyMappings` which takes the following format: